tgreer812/TribalWarsScripts/CoordinatedAttackPlanner/CoordinatedAttackPlanner.md

   - **Answer:** No conversion or help.
 All times are server time only.
 - **Should the planning script and user script be separate?**
   - **Answer:** No. The initial screen should give the user an option to create or import a plan, keeping the workflow unified and simple.
+- **How should we organize the growing codebase?**
+  - **Answer:** Split into focused modules (UI, validation, state, etc.) loaded dynamically by the main file.

 ---

 ## Next Steps

-1. Review and iterate on this spec.
+1. ✅ Review and iterate on this spec.
-2. Mock up UI wireframes.
+2. ✅ Mock up UI wireframes.
-3. Define data structures for export/import.
+3. ✅ Define data structures for export/import.
-4. Plan module structure and integration with TWSDK.
+4. ✅ Plan module structure and integration with TWSDK.
-5. Begin implementation.
+5. ✅ Begin implementation.
+6. **🔄 Current:** Split existing code into modular files for better maintainability.

 ---

-*Feedback and suggestions
+*Feedback and suggestions welcome.*